“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

-In the inverse PCR, the primers amplify the fragment other than the target sequence, hence it amplifies in the reverse orientation.
+In the inverse PCR, the primers amplify the fragment other than the target sequence.
+Which means, it amplifies in the reverse orientation.

 Read more our inverse PCR: Inverse PCR: Principle, Procedure, Protocol and Applications

 These three methods are most popular for the site-directed mutagenesis.
-Now take look at some of the components used into the PCR reaction, especially for the site-directed mutagenesis.
+Now take look at some of the components used in the PCR reaction, especially for the site-directed mutagenesis.

 The concentration of the plasmid DNA must be between 0.1-1.0 ng/μl and it must be highly purified.

-Use plasmid purification kit to purify the plasmid DNA.
+Use a plasmid purification kit to purify the plasmid DNA.

 If the GC content of the plasmid is higher, use DMSO in the PCR reaction.

-Ideally, the mutation is incorporated at the end of the primer, but if the mutation is in between, make sure that both the side of the primer do have at least 11 base pair complementary sequences.
+Ideally, the mutation is incorporated at the end of the primer, but if the mutation is in between, make sure that both sides of the primer do have at least 11 base pair complementary sequences.

-Als,o the primer used in the site-directed mutagenesis does not have repetitive sequences and secondary structure.
+Also, the primer used in the site-directed mutagenesis does not have repetitive sequences and secondary structures.

 3 base mismatch is tolerable in the ideal 22 to 25 nucleotide long primer.